Idaho Primary Election · May 19, 202607days·16hrs·49min·06secFind Polling Place →

 Campaign and Endorsements

-In his 2020 Senate campaign, Ricks received endorsements from retiring Senate Pro Tempore Brent Hill, Congressman Mike Simpson, and the National Rifle Association, as documented on his campaign website.
-The Post Register editorial board endorsed his 2020 Senate candidacy.
-Ballotpedia reports that no endorsements were identified for his 2022 or 2024 campaigns.
-No endorsements for his 2026 re-election campaign have been publicly reported as of April 2026.
+In his 2020 Senate campaign, Ricks received endorsements from retiring Senate President Pro Tempore Brent Hill and the National Rifle Association, along with a Post Register editorial board endorsement, as documented on his campaign website.
+Ballotpedia had not identified formal endorsements for his 2022 or 2024 campaigns, and no endorsements for his 2026 campaign have been publicly reported as of April 2026.
+Campaign finance records are available through the Idaho Secretary of State's Sunshine database.

 Frequently Asked Questions